Areas of Practice

 - Retained by law firms to conduct multiple workplace mediations and investigations where the issues pertain to senior personnel, complex or sensitive issues.

 - Developed and delivered an interactive training programme for supporting and training workplace investigators, which runs twice a year.

 Professional and community engagement

-In 2021, Sarah was recognised by the prestigious Doyle’s Guide as one of Victoria’s leading employer-focused Victorian employment lawyers for both 2022 and 2023.
+The prestigious Doyle’s Guide recognised Sarah as one of Victoria’s leading employer-focused Victorian employment lawyers for both 2022 and 2023.
 In 2022, Sarah received the Lawyers Weekly Mentor of the Year Award.
-Sarah is a former director of the US Association of Workplace Investigators and the co-convenor of the Australasian chapter.
+Sarah is a former director of the US Association of Workplace Investigators and founded the Australasian chapter.
 In 2017-2018 Sarah was a Senior Fellow at the University of Melbourne, co-lecturing in a Masters subject on investigation and is a member of the Advisory Board for the Centre of Employment and Labour Relations Law at the University of Melbourne.

 Sarah has previously chaired an education board within a network of seven schools, and been a director of a different school board.
 Sarah is also an accredited mediator.